-The Decatur-Hamilton area lies within the Southwest Michigan Planning Commission (SWMPC) jurisdictional area.
+The Decatur-Hamilton Community lies within the Southwest Michigan Planning Commission (SWMPC) service area.
 The SWMPC is one of fourteen planning and development regions in the State of Michigan, servicing local communities and private entities within Berrien, Cass, and Van Buren Counties through the provision of technical services, staff support, and information for a variety of Federal, state, and local programs.
-Economic development planning, grant writing, master planning, and zoning ordinance development are some examples of the range of services provided by SWMPC.
+Transportation planning, economic development planning, grant writing, and community (master plans, recreation plans, hazard mitigation) planning are some examples of the range of services provided by SWMPC.
 For more information about SWMPC visit www.swmpc.org.